snowplow-incubator/snowplow-micro-examples/README.md

 ## 1. Local setup

 ### 1.1 Prerequisites
-We recommend setting up the following three tools before starting:
+We recommend setting up the following two tools before starting:

  - Docker and Docker-compose
  - Npm
- - Python 3 and pip

 ### 1.2 Clone this repository and start Snowplow Micro